Table of Contents

 14 Days Everest Base Camp Trek Difficulty

-One of the most asked questions from trekkers is about how challenging is the Everest base camp trek.
+One of the most asked questions from trekkers is about how challenging is the EBC trek.
 Well, the answer to the question is it is a doable trek with ‘moderate difficulty.
 Anyone active, fit, healthy, and can walk 4-5 hours a day for weeks can go to the EBC trek.

 You don’t need to be Sherpa or require different mountain climbing skills for the Everest Base camp 14 days trek.
 Even if you are not involved in physical exercises, you can still be eligible for this Trek; you only need a few months of preparations.